Shared Path: Unraveling Memorization in Multilingual LLMs through Language Similarities: Methodology

 \subsection{Measuring Language Similarity~}

 We leverage \textit{language-specific} subspace in multilingual embedding space to measure language similarities.
 Let $L$ be a set of languages.
-To extract language representations from MLLMs, we use a parallel dataset $D$, in our case Flores+~\citep{nllb-24}.
+To extract language representations from MLLMs, we use a parallel dataset $D$, in our case Flores+~\citep{nllb-24}, which is entirely separate from the model’s training data and contains 2,000 examples per language.
 Suppose we have $m$ sentences for each language $l\in L$ in $D$, we first extract the mean embedding $\mu_l= \frac{1}{m}\sum^{m}_{i=1} \ve_{l}^{i}$ for each hidden layer $h$, where $\ve_{l}^{i}\in \mathbb{R}^{d} $ is a sentence embedding.
 We then form a matrix $M \in \mathbb{R}^{d \times |L|}$ by concatenating $\mu_l$ across all languages.
-We extract the language-specific subspace $M_s$ using Algorithm~\ref{algo:lsar}~\citep{xie2024discovering}, then project each language embedding into this subspace $\vs_l = M_s M_s^{T} \ve_l$.
+We extract the language-specific subspace $M_s$ using Algorithm~\ref{algo:lsar}~\citep{xie2024discovering} (see Appendix~\ref {sec:langsubspace} for details), then project each language embedding into this subspace $\vs_l = M_s M_s^{T} \ve_l$.
 For each hidden layer $h$ in a MLLM, we measure the pair-wise language similarity for a language pair $\{l_1, l_2\}$, where \ve{{\bm{e}}} $l_1, l_2\in L $ using cosine similarity between language-specific embeddings: Empirically, we find that the language similarity drawn from the final layer embeddings of MLLMs shows a stronger correlation with linguistically grounded similarity measures overall (cf. Appendix~\ref{app:layer-correlation}).